 What is the Ontario Secondary School Literacy Test (OSSLT)?

-The Ontario Secondary School Literacy Test (OSSLT) is a compulsory standardized test that all secondary students in Ontario must write.
+The Ontario Secondary School Literacy Test is a compulsory standardized test that all secondary students in Ontario must write.
 The test evaluates English language skills in the areas of reading and writing.
 These are skills that reflect the Ontario English curriculum for up to and including Grade 9.

 Ontario students are required to pass the OSSLT in order to graduate from high school in Ontario; however, there are several supports in place for students who don’t pass.
 These supports can help them succeed in meeting the province’s literacy requirements.